magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_opening-the-dhamma-eye.md

 is to put an end to the world.

-Our practice of morality, concentration and wisdom is otherwise called the This eightfold path and the eight worldly dhammas are a pair.
+Our practice of morality, concentration and wisdom is otherwise called the eightfold path.
+This eightfold path and the eight worldly dhammas are a pair.
 How is it that they are a pair?
 If we speak according to the scriptures, we say that gain and loss, praise and criticism, fame and disrepute, happiness and unhappiness are the eight worldly dhammas.
 Right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness and right concentration: this is the eightfold path.
 These two eightfold ways exist in the same place.
 The eight worldly dhammas are right here in this very mind, with the ‘one who knows’; but this ‘one who knows’ has obstructions, so it knows wrongly and thus becomes the world.
 It’s just this one ‘one who knows’, no other.
 The Buddha-nature has not yet arisen in this mind, it has not yet extracted itself from the world.
 The mind like this is the world.

 When we practise the path, when we train our body and speech, it’s all done in that very same mind.
 It’s in the same place so they see each